 All companies that purchase products or services from suppliers have influence over those suppliers.
-Just as we, as investment advisors, refuse to put certain companies or industries in our clients' portfolios, companies can adopt a zero tolerance stance for inappropriate treatment of inmates working in correctional industries.
-Companies should adopt a Prison Labor Policy and persistently pursue an accurate survey of the status of prison labor within the company's supply chain, as well as a documented, clear depiction of the conditions in those labor programs.
+Just as we, as investment advisors, refuse to put certain companies or industries in our clients' portfolios, companies can adopt a zero-tolerance stance for inappropriate treatment of incarcerated people working in correctional industries.
+If supplier companies continue to participate in the use of prison labor, all companies should adopt a Prison Labor Policy and persistently pursue an accurate audit of the status of prison labor within the company's supply chain, as well as a documented, clear depiction of the conditions in those labor programs.
+Corporations with prison labor in their supply chain must establish standards which will enhance working conditions, provide job training and placement, and improve compensation for workers.

 It is crucial that companies accept responsibility for easing the burden that prison labor has engendered.
-By denying inmates fair wages and basic employee rights, we are continuing to deepen the economic inequality that was embedded in slavery.
-Prison labor takes advantage of a captive workforce that has no ability to speak out against unfair conditions, and it robs inmates' families of supportive wages:
+By denying incarcerated people fair wages and basic employee rights, we are continuing to deepen the economic inequality that was embedded in slavery.
+Prison labor takes advantage of a captive workforce that has no ability to speak out against unfair conditions, and it robs their families of supportive wages:

 Depriving prisoners of these basic rights . . . in turn deprives their victims of potential restitution and the economy at large of additional drivers of economic production.
 More specifically, the families of offenders miss out on financial support, especially if the household's sole breadwinner is the one incarcerated.
 There are more children of inmates than there are inmates in American prisons, many of whom wind up relying on public assistance.
 Prisoners' wages, if higher, could be garnished to support these families.
 At \$2 a day, it's difficult to imagine a family getting any kind of support.
-It's also difficult to conceive of victims receiving any kind of meaningful compensation from this sort of work scheme.79
+It's also difficult to conceive of victims receiving any kind of meaningful compensation from this sort of work scheme.
+85

 Company involvement in improving conditions and wages at prison labor sites will likely benefit the company itself as well as our economy as a whole.
 Actively involved companies gain the opportunity to avoid negative publicity and potential litigation by intervening in exploitative prison labor programs before a public outcry tarnishes the company's reputation and brand name.
-After a 1999-2000 study involving five leading U.S. economists, labor economist Tom Petersik argued that "virtually every stakeholder in the U.S. economy would be better off if people who were incarcerated were fully integrated into the U.S. labor force." ^{80,81}
+After a 1999-2000 study involving five leading U.S. economists, labor economist Tom Petersik argued that "virtually every stakeholder in the U.S. economy would be better off if people who were incarcerated were fully integrated into the U.S. labor force." ^{86,87}